micmejia/bible-dump/NKJV/John/John 10.md

 And Jesus walked in the temple, in Solomon's porch.

 ###### 24
-Then the Jews surrounded Him and said to Him, "How long do You keep us in [^d]doubt?
+Then the Jews surrounded Him and said to Him, "How long do You keep us in doubt?
 If You are the Christ, tell us plainly."

 ###### 25
 Jesus answered them, "I told you, and you do not believe.
 The works that I do in My Father's name, they bear witness of Me.

 ###### 26
-But you do not believe, because you are not of My sheep, [^e]as I said to you.
+But you do not believe, because you are not of My sheep, as I said to you.

 ###### 27
 My sheep hear My voice, and I know them, and they follow Me.